Typically High Inflation Is A Sign Of

 The Fundamental Causes of High Inflation

 Inflation, at its core, is driven by an imbalance between the supply of money and the demand for it.
-When the money supply grows faster than the economy's ability to produce goods and services, there is more money chasing fewer goods, leading to rising prices.
-This phenomenon is commonly described by the quantity theory of money, which posits a direct relationship between the money supply and the price level.
-However, the causes of high inflation are multifaceted and can stem from both demand-side and supply-side factors, often interacting in complex ways.
+Now, this phenomenon is commonly described by the quantity theory of money, which posits a direct relationship between the money supply and the price level.
+Practically speaking, when the money supply grows faster than the economy's ability to produce goods and services, there is more money chasing fewer goods, leading to rising prices.
+Even so, the causes of high inflation are multifaceted and can stem from both demand-side and supply-side factors, often interacting in complex ways.

 Demand-Pull Inflation